sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 Tip: look at the other refactored classes and the old version from the .NET Framework 4.8.1 project.

 ## TODO: 2.
 Finish WhoOwesWhatContext
+Double click on TODO 2 in the task list.

 Finish the .NET 8 `WhoOwesWhatContext` class.
 Start with the `DbSet`'s.
 We want to keep the relations and mapping attributes in the entities where this is applicable.
 Add missing relations or more complex relations later when needed.

 In short: